 It took me longer than it probably should have to learn the difference between these two types of lures, I just thought some were skinny and others were fat and more commonly used for Bass.
 They both catch trout, although I personally have caught more trout on the slim jerk baits over the years.

 Jerkbaits: Long and slender body and typically shorter bills.
-In general jerkbaits run shallower, making them better for skinny rivers and stream.
+In general, jerkbaits run shallower, making them better for skinny rivers and streams.
 Sinking jerkbaits can be used to fish deeper water.

 Crankbaits: Short and fat.
 Normally much deeper diving down to 25ft.
 If you want to surface fish a crankbait lure then lipless variations exist.

 Which color jerkbait is best for trout fishing?